Lost-Outpost/lost-legacy/README.md

 **Modlist Support: [Lost Outpost](https://discord.gg/WF66mMu)**

-***Lost Legacy does NOT require AE, nor does it make use of any of the AE/CC content.
+***Lost Legacy does NOT require the paid AE/CC content.
 If you own AE, you are still able to install and play the modlist!***

 # Installation